sora-xor/sora-docs/src/ceres/hermes-dao.md

 # Hermes DAO Governance

 [Hermes DAO Governance](https://hermes-dao.io/governance) platform is a tool for implementing the concept of decentralization in the Hermes DAO.
-Any user holding Hermes (HMX) tokens above a set limit is able to create a poll.
-Likewise, each voter who has more than the set minimum amount of Hermes (HMX) tokens, has the same voting power as anyone else.
+Any Hermes (HMX) token holder with more than a set limit will be able to create a poll.
+Likewise, all voters holding Hermes (HMX) tokens above a set minimum have the same voting power.
+Each wallet's vote counts as one vote.
+This form of governance brings a greater degree of democracy.